hgyxbll/cheat/README.md

 #### 3.2.1   New Features

-There will be a way to limit captured streams,
+There is a way to limit captured streams,

 	void cheat_cap_messages(size_t)
 	void cheat_cap_outputs(size_t)